Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 }

-Q4: How to safely use the wait function in multithreaded programs?
+Q4: How to safely use the wait function in a multithreaded program?

 • wait operates at the process level, so use condition variables or mutexes for thread-level synchronization.

-• Managing child processes is generally safest when limited to the main thread.
+• It is usually safer to limit child process management to the main thread.
 If other threads call wait, it may cause unexpected behavior.

 Q5: Are there alternatives to the wait function?